Workiva/react_testing_library/doc/migration_guides/queries.md

 </div>
 ```

-Since the select element has no label, no placeholder, and no role, we have to use the display value to query for the element using:
+Since the input element has no label, no placeholder, and no role, we have to use the display value to query for the element using:
 `getByDisplayValue('2021-06-01')`, so the resulting RTL test will be:

 ```dart